kira-bruneau/flake-linter/README.md

 # flake-linter

-Incrementally run checks & fixes in your Nix flake (only on changed files).
+A linting framework designed to run checks & fixes incrementally in your project (using Nix flakes).

 > **NOTE:** Everything outlined in this README should work, but the
 > interface hasn't been finalized.
 Please be aware of possible